 Heavy Duty Plastic Lower Bags

-With apt care, the durable lower plastic bags can be used over-and-over again, plus they’re priced economically enough to allow them to be disposed of, if and when needed.
+With competent care, you can use the durable lower plastic bags repeatedly, plus they’re priced economically enough to allow them to be disposed of if and when needed.
 The replacement lower bags (model D4573) are available in a 5-pack.

 Four 4-inch Inlets or One 8-inch with inlet caps

-This dust collector also offers the option to remove the 4-way fitting to expose a single 8-inch inlet if you prefer to run larger diameter main-line ducting to branch off to more machines through the use of blast gates.
+This dust collector also offers the option to remove the 4-way fitting to expose a single 8-inch inlet if you prefer to run larger diameter main-line ducting to branch off to more machines through blast gates.

 Portable or Stationary